spring-cloud/spring-cloud-dataflow-ui/README.md

 	$ grunt protractor:run

-Please ensure that a Spring XD server instance is running at `http://localhost:9393/`.
+Please ensure that a Spring Cloud Data Flow server instance is running at `http://localhost:9393/`.

 ### Protractor